-3. LOOK FOR AN EARTH DAY FESTIVAL NEAR YOU:
+3. LOOK FOR A FESTIVAL NEAR YOU:

 Are you free on the big day (or weekend leading up to or after it)?
 If so, consider joining your community for something fun.
 I love this roundup of activities all over.
 If your city isn’t listed here, I recommend looking for events on Facebook near you.

 In 2021, covid has things a little crazy, so here are some backup options: